 What’s delivery and setup like?

-Setup was low-effort on our side thanks to in-home delivery and assembly, and the packaging was removed during placement.
+Setup was easy on our end thanks to free in-home delivery and assembly, and the packaging was cleared during placement.